-The Board consists of 13 members including the four Municipalities represented through the mayors of the region, the chairman of the Union of Pafos communities, the CTO (Cyprus Tourism Organisation) and representatives of all associations related to the travel industry, chaired by the chairman of the Pafos Chamber of Commerce and Industry.
+The Board consists of 13 members including the four Municipalities represented through the mayors of the region, the chairman of the Union of Pafos communities, the Deputy Ministry of Tourism and representatives of all associations related to the travel industry, chaired by the chairman of the Pafos Chamber of Commerce and Industry.

 •To develop and coordinate activities in the region

 • To promote the region of Pafos as a quality tourist destination

 • To coordinate activities between the private and government sectors especially for

 • To increase flights to and from Pafos airport

 • To act as a coοrdinator for the implementation of tourist and other infrastructure projects towards the further development of the industry

 7, Athinon & Alexandrou Papagou Avenue, Tolmi Court 101